Lufthansa strikes loom after cabin crew talks fail

 Lufthansa has also shifted the contracts of pilots and flight attendants at carrier Austrian Airlines to a lower-cost subsidiary and has boosted cooperation between its main Lufthansa brand and low-cost carrier Germanwings.

-Lufthansa shares pared losses and were down 1.5 percent at 9.77 euros by 1255 GMT, underperforming Germany's blue-chip DAX index .GDAXI, which was 0.4 percent lower.
-Shares in Fraport (FRAG.DE), the operator of Frankfurt airport which could also be affected by flight cancellations, were down 0.2 percent.
+Lufthansa shares were down 1.6 percent at 9.75 euros by 0952 GMT, underperforming Germany's blue-chip DAX index .GDAXI, which was 0.4 percent lower.
+Shares in Fraport (FRAG.DE), the operator of Frankfurt airport and also potentially affected by flight cancellations, were down 0.4 percent.
+(Reporting by Peter Maushagen; Writing by Maria Sheahan and Marilyn Gerlach; Editing by Dan Lalor and David Holmes)